Learning Dynamics from Input-Output Data with Hamiltonian Gaussian Processes: Reduced-Rank Hamiltonian Gaussian Processes

-For conjugacy reasons and to describe the model \eqref{eq:probab_model} \& \eqref{eq:probab_model2} with a single distribution \citep{Svensson.2017,Berntorp.2021}, we express the \ac{gp} prior as a zero-mean multivariate normal $\mathcal{N}(\bi{a} | \bi{0},\sigma^2 \bi{V})$, where the scale $\sigma^2 $ reflects the noise, and the covariance $\bi{V}$ encodes the spectral density of the chosen kernel.
-While any isotropic kernel can be employed, we resort to using a common squared exponential kernel
+which is estimated via \ac{smc}.
+For conjugacy reasons and to describe the model \eqref{eq:probab_model} \& \eqref{eq:probab_model2} with a single distribution \citep{Svensson.2017,Berntorp.2021}, we express the \ac{gp} prior as a zero-mean multivariate normal $\mathcal{N}(\bi{a} | \bi{0},\sigma^2 \bi{V})$, where the scale $\sigma^2 $ reflects the noise, and the diagonal covariance $\bi{V}$ encodes the spectral density of the chosen kernel.
+While any isotropic kernel, \ie $\kappa(\bi{x}, \bi{x}') = \kappa( || \bi{x} - \bi{x}' ||)$, can be employed, we resort to using a common squared exponential kernel